Venn: Resource Management for Collaborative Learning Jobs: Background and Motivation

-\fl has been widely adopted by the industry to train ML models on larger and more diverse on-device datasets without having to copy raw data into the cloud.
-Example applications include healthcare study, speech recognition, next-word prediction, \etc. \fl is unique both in terms of resources it uses and jobs that use it, which pose unique challenges for \fl resource managers.
+Collaborative learning (\fl) has been widely adopted in industry to train ML models on diverse datasets stored on edge devices without transferring raw data to the cloud.
+Example applications include healthcare study, speech recognition, next-word prediction, \etc However, \fl introduces unique resource management challenges due to the distinct characteristics of edge devices and the jobs that rely on them.